Expert Deposition Notice

 4. Carefully Consider Document Requests

-• As opposing counsel to produce the documents a few days before the deposition so you can be prepared to question the witness on it.
+• As opposing counsel, produce the documents a few days before the deposition so you can be prepared to question the witness about them.
 This way, you are not sifting through documents and formulating follow-up questions on the spot.

 5. Include Detailed Information